Netatalk/netatalk/doc/manual/Configuration.md

 Note that there exists a number of open source and other 3rd party AFP clients.
 Refer to their documentation for a list of supported UAMs.

+### Save and change passwords

+Netatalk can be configured to allow clients to save or change their passwords on the server.
+The **save password** option in the **Global** section of *afp.conf* enables this feature, but requires the AFP client to support it and honor this flag as well.

+In order to allow clients to change their passwords, the **set password** option has to be set.
+This one depends on the UAM in use, and is not supported by all of them.
+Notably, the PAM based UAMs support this feature, while the ones based on classic UNIX passwords do not.

 ## ACL Support